pyca/cryptography/docs/security.rst

 --------------

-In addition to ``cryptography``'s code, we're also concerned with the security of the infrastructure we run (primarily ``cryptography.io`` and ``ci.cryptography.io``).
+In addition to ``cryptography``'s code, we're also concerned with the security of the infrastructure we run (primarily ``cryptography.io``).
 If you discover a security vulnerability in our infrastructure, we ask you to report it using the same procedure.

 What is a security issue?
 -------------------------